 It is unimaginable how people would just go about their business anywhere.
 The rise in population saw this as a matter of urgency.
 Cities began to spring up from deserts in Egypt.
 Egyptians by 2500 BC had come up with a genius way to solve human waste disposal.
 They constructed bathrooms with latrines that people would flush using buckets with water.
 The restrooms had earth ware pipes where they emptied, and many still function to date.

-At the time Rome also has a public sewage system known as cloxa maxima.
+At the time Rome also has a public sewage system known as cloaca maxima.
 They put these up to prevent the streets from filling up with human waste and rainwater during the rainy seasons.
 Construction of public latrines was also done over water channels.
 These had stone seats with a hole in the center which is similar to modern toilets that many use today.
-Worth noting is that Europe did not benefit from this kind of forward thinking technology as they struggled with sanitation for long before doing something about it.
+Worth noting is that Europe did not benefit from this kind of forward-thinking technology as they struggled with sanitation for long before doing something about it.

 These were mainly common during the Middle Ages.
 Toilets at the time were pits that were dug in the ground and came with wooden seats over them.
 The rich folks during those years even used rags to wipe their behinds.
 Ordinary or poor people made use of plants.